FRRouting/frr/doc/user/bgp.rst

 ``llgr-stale``
    ``llgr-stale`` represents well-known communities value ``LLGR_STALE`` ``0xFFFF0006`` ``65535:6``.
-   Assigned and intented only for use with routers supporting the Long-lived Graceful Restart Capability  as described in [Draft-IETF-uttaro-idr-bgp-persistence]_.
+   Assigned and intended only for use with routers supporting the Long-lived Graceful Restart Capability  as described in [Draft-IETF-uttaro-idr-bgp-persistence]_.
-   Routers recieving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.
+   Routers receiving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.

 ``no-llgr``
    ``no-llgr`` represents well-known communities value ``NO_LLGR`` ``0xFFFF0007`` ``65535:7``.
-   Assigned and intented only for use with routers supporting the Long-lived Graceful Restart Capability  as described in [Draft-IETF-uttaro-idr-bgp-persistence]_.
+   Assigned and intended only for use with routers supporting the Long-lived Graceful Restart Capability  as described in [Draft-IETF-uttaro-idr-bgp-persistence]_.
-   Routers recieving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.
+   Routers receiving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.